paperless-ngx/paperless-ngx/docs/administration.md

     can change (new archiver algorithm) and may then cause additional used space in a deduplicated backup.

-If `-p` or `--use-filename-prefix` is provided, files will be exported in dedicated folders according to their nature: `archive`, `originals`, `thumbnails` or `json`
+If `-p` or `--use-folder-prefix` is provided, files will be exported in dedicated folders according to their nature: `archive`, `originals`, `thumbnails` or `json`